Inferring Brain Signals Synchronicity from a Sample of EEG Readings: A Case Study on Resting State Brain Activity

 Further, we examine local and global sources of cluster variability in both groups.
 At the electrode level, we report the entropy associated with posterior cluster label probabilities in Figure~\ref{fig:ASDandTD}: (1.b) for ASD and (2.b) for TD.
 Perfect partitions, e.g. an electrode assigned to cluster $k$ with probability one, yields 0 entropy, whereas uniform assignment probabilities yield entropy equal to 1.
 We observe that the mid-, right-frontal and mid posterior regions are the most stable regions for both groups.
 Compared to the ASD group, the TD cohort exhibits more stable regions, for example, in the left-temporal (speech and language related), left-central, as well as some regions in the posterior and occipital areas of the cortex.
 The high entropy observed on the left-hemisphere among ASD children coincides with the abnormal left-hemispheric asymmetry findings in the literature on individuals with ASD (\citealt{stroganova2007abnormal}, \citealt{burnette2011anterior}).

 We gain more insight into the nature of variability of synchronized neuronal patterns by examining global sources of cluster variance at the subject-specific and population levels.
-More precisely we consider the full posterior distribution of the Frobenius norm of differential affinity, between individual draws and the least square adjacency (\S~\ref{subsec:postinference}).
-Figures~\ref{fig:ASDandTD}, (1.c) for ASD and (2.d) for TD, highlight how in the TD group, subject-level clusters combine to reduce overall variance at the population level.
-In ASD children we observe higher global heterogeneity, with subject-level variability spreading over a wider range, when compared to the TD cohort.
-This observation echoes some of our previous findings in EEG studies of implicit-learning in ASD and TD children (\citealt{Hasenstab:2015}; \citealt{Hasenstab:2016}; \citealt{Hasenstab:2016b}).
+In Figure~\ref{fig:ASDandTD}: (1.c) for ASD and (2.c), we report subject and population level cluster assignments for both TD and ASD cohorts.
+For each subject we also report the posterior median coherence estimate.
+We note how ASD children exhibit higher clustering heterogeneity, with coherence estimates ranging from 0.63 to 0.82, compared to the TD cohort, with coherence estimates ranging from 0.70 to 0.81.
+A similar conclusion is noted in the higher entropy associated with ASD consensus estimates (1.b and 2.b).
+This observation echoes some of our previous findings in EEG studies of implicit-learning in ASD and TD children (\citealt{Hasenstab:2015}; \citealt{Hasenstab:2016a}; \citealt{Hasenstab:2016b}).